East Africa Biodesign Fellowship

 About EAB

-EAB is committed to fostering need-driven innovations founded on the true understanding of unmet healthcare needs of the East African region using the Biodesign process.
-Over 10-months, our multidisciplinary group of fellows will engage in a transformative project-based learning experience, combining classroom instruction, hands-on experience, and mentorship from experts in the ecosystem.
-They will learn to identify unmet clinical needs, conduct rigorous validation research, and leverage this deep appreciation to ideate, prototype, and implement innovative solutions that foster equitable healthcare delivery.
+Over 10-months, our multidisciplinary group of fellows engage in a transformative project-based learning experience, combining classroom instruction, hands-on experience, and mentorship from experts in the MedTech ecosystem.
+They learn to identify unmet clinical needs, conduct rigorous validation research, develop solutions and implementation strategies that promote equitable healthcare delivery.

 Our 2024 Fellows